ralphjsmit/filament/docs/11-plugins/04-building-a-standalone-plugin.md

 ## Step 6: Adding some styles

 Next, let's provide some custom styling for our field.
 We'll add the following to `resources/css/index.css`.
-And run `npm run build` to compile our css.
+And run `npm run build` to compile our CSS.

 ```css
 .headings-component {